ajestudillo/project/content/project/Out-group effects/index.md

 url_video: ""
 ---

-One of the most replicated effects in psychological research is the Other-Race effect.
-This effect shows that people are better identifying faces from their own race compared to other race faces.
-In our lab we investigate the cognitive and neural correlates of this out-group effect and how this effect affect interaction with others.
+One of the most replicated findings in psychological research is the Other-Race Effect, which demonstrates that individuals are better at identifying faces from their own race compared to faces from other races.
+In our lab, we investigate the cognitive and neural mechanisms underlying this effect and examine how it influences interactions with others.

 Representative publications: